 In August of 1916, he filed for (and subsequently received) permission to remodel the house into a store on the street level and apartments above, including installing a new store front.
 The remodeling was designed by architect Frederick Whitcomb Wead, the son of Leslie and Kate Wead, who lived with his parents at 3 Fairfield.
-Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN H-33).
+Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN H-33).

-In June of 1925, Harry Estabrook had acquired 4 Arlington, and in July of 1925, he filed applications to combine and significantly remodel both buildings, with the principal address being 5 Arlington.
+Harry Estabrook had acquired 4 Arlington in June of 1925 and in July of 1925, he filed applications to combine and significantly remodel both buildings, with the principal address being 5 Arlington.
 The permits were initially denied by the Building Department and his appeal was rejected by the Board of Appeal.
 However, in October of 1925, the Board of Appeal reconsidered and granted the petition.

 In its decision, the Board described the approved work as follows: “Appellant states that he will cut down that portion of the building formerly known as 4 Arlington St. to five stories, put on a flat roof, make the cellar, first story, and second story floors of first-class construction, leave that portion of the building formerly known as 5 Arlington St. at six stories but make the cellar and first floor of first-class construction.”

 As a part of this remodeling the entrances to the two buildings were consolidated into one entrance with the combined building having the address of 5 Arlington.
 The remodeling was designed by architect George Nelson Meserve.
-Plans for the remodeling — including elevations and floor plans — are included in the City of Boston Blueprints Collection in the Boston Public Pbrary’s Arts Department (reference BIN N-9).
+Plans for the remodeling — including elevations and floor plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN N-9).